gauravGunjal14/Orion/README.md

 The goal of this project is to:
 - Make learning Data Structures and Algorithms (DSA) simple and visual.
 - Help students understand internal working of sorting, trees, graphs, and more.
-- Provide a platform similar to [VisuAlgo.net](https://visualgo.net), but modern, customizable, and open-source.
+- Provide a platform to learn through animations, but modern, customizable, and open-source.

 ---